 ProfileUnity with FlexApp provides full logging capabilities to track activities.
 After you have tried to duplicate the issue with full logging turned on, the logfile details can be used to help pinpoint the source of the problem you are experiencing.
-To turn logging on, go to your login user ID at the top right of the Management Console interface and select Administration.
-At the top of the Administration area, select Settings.
-As you scroll through the list you will see the ProfileUnity Console Service Log category.
-Set the Level of Logging to Debug to provide the most information.
+To turn logging on, go to your login user ID at the top right of the Management Console screen and select the Administration option in the drop-down list.
+The Administration screen opens with the Settings tab displayed.
+Scroll to the ProfileUnity Console Service Log section and set the Level of Logging to Debug to provide the most information.
 To view the log file, click View Log.
-If you are still experiencing issues and need to contact technical support for additional help, the logfile can be sent to support for further evaluation.
+If you are still experiencing issues and need to contact Technical Support for additional help, the logfile can be sent to Support for further evaluation.

 Not sure about your configuration settings?
 ProfileUnity offers summary reports for all your configurations, filters, and portability settings.
 To access these, click the Report link next to the name of the configuration, filter, or portability setting for which you need a report.
-You can download and save the report in either a Portable Document Format (PDF) or text format.
+You can download and save the report in either PDF or text format.
 These summary reports can also be very helpful in troubleshooting issues.